erikanagamine/RAT/README.md

 Recommendation:
-Consider using at least 1 clients divided among 1 CPU(s) You will need at least 7 MB of memory per client process.
+Consider using at least 1 clients divided among 1 CPU(s) You will need at least 48 MB of memory per client process.
 If your machine(s) cannot match that number, consider using more clients.

 Workload Characteristics:
-- max concurrency: 2 sessions
+- max concurrency: 13 sessions
-- total number of sessions: 4
+- total number of sessions: 96

 Assumptions:
 - 1 client process per 50 concurrent sessions
-- 4 client process per CPU
+- 4 client processes per CPU
 - 256 KB of memory cache per concurrent session
 - think time scale = 100
 - connect time scale = 100